Pasta making class in Italy was one of the most cherished parts of our holiday.

 What makes this one of the best pasta classes in Florence?
 It’s the recipes, the Chianti wine, and above all, Chef Luca’s warmth, passion, and wealth of local tips and techniques.

-One experience we’re especially looking forward to in Florence is a hands-on pasta-making class with Pasta Class Florence.
-This 3-hour cooking class teaches you how to make fresh pasta from scratch—mixing dough, shaping different types of pasta, and preparing a few classic Tuscan dishes.
+This 3-hour cooking class in Florence teaches you how to make fresh pasta from scratch—mixing dough, shaping different pasta types, and preparing a few classic Tuscan dishes using local ingredients.

 If taking a pasta making class in Italy is on your bucket list, don’t miss Chefactory’s Italian Pasta Class in Florence—it’s seriously one of the best experiences you can have in the city!